t0pez/SpecificationExtensions/README.md

 **Warning! `nameof()` expression is required.
 Don't try to write string literal there!**

 This will generate a class for you.
-Wich by default searches only for entities with deletion status `false`
+Which by default searches only for entities with deletion status `false`

 But if you need to choose other variant of predicate you can call one of the method that class has